spatialcarpentry/data-sharing/index.md

 ---
 {% include JB/setup %}

-## Goals/Objectives
+## Objectives

-After completing this workshop, you will:
+After completing this section, you will:

 1. Have a better understanding of sharing spatial data through different services
 2. Have an account created at iPlant Collaborative